 A British education

 A British education prides itself on provide high quality education and developing well-rounded individuals, nurturing each child holistically as well as academically.
 Visit any good British school and they will talk about their ethos and extra-curricular opportunities with as much spirit and enthusiasm as a plethora of A*s at GCSE or A-Level.
 We must remember that a good education is not just about regurgitating information.
 It is about creating independent thinkers who are resilient and adaptable, have good manners, are able to cope with whatever is thrown at them and have the skills to take their thinking to the next level.

 An emphasis on extra-curricular activities allows children to develop their education outside of the classroom and provide them with the time and opportunity to follow their interests.
 Small class sizes combined with subject specialist teachers allow staff to deliver a high level of attention to each child, ensuring a deeper understanding of a subject and the ability to move beyond the National Curriculum.

 The British School of Amsterdam was the first school in The Netherlands to be accredited by the UK Government as a British School Overseas (BSO).
 The School is inspected by an independent inspectorate every three years to check that the standards are maintained.
-The most recent inspection was 2014 and the most recent one was in November 2017.
+The first BSO inspection was in 2014 and the most recent one was in November 2017.
 The report from this inspection can be found in section on accreditation (click here).